 Instructions

-- Heat the oil in a medium saucepan over medium heat.
-Once hot, add the onions, garlic, and ginger, and sautée for about 5 minutes.
+- Sauté the aromatics.
+Heat the oil in a deep pot over medium heat.
+Once hot, add the shallots, garlic, ginger, and sauté for 2-3 minutes.

 - This soup will keep for up to 3 days in the refrigerator.
 Reheat gently over medium heat.